Cecelia-1018/Cecelia-1018/README.md

-Here are some ideas to get you started:
+Here are some ideas about Cece:

 - 📫 How to reach me: ... jieshi1018@gmail.com
 - 😄 Pronouns: ...
 Cece/She